fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v2/README.md

 app.$mount('#app');
 ```

-2. You can now access `$fpjs` inside your components.
+2. You can now access `$fpjs` inside your components:

 ```vue